Machine Learning, Stream Processing, Real-Time Analytics, Apache Kafka, Apache Flink

 Streaming inference processes events as they flow through a message broker like Apache Kafka.
 Each event triggers model evaluation, and predictions are published back to the stream for downstream consumers.
 This approach reduces latency from hours to milliseconds but introduces complexity in state management, fault tolerance, and scalability.

 The choice between batch and streaming depends on business requirements.
-If predictions guide immediate actions—blocking fraudulent transactions, serving personalized content, adjusting prices dynamically—streaming inference is essential.
+If predictions guide immediate actions, blocking fraudulent transactions, serving personalized content, adjusting prices dynamically, streaming inference is essential.
 If predictions inform strategic decisions with longer time horizons, batch processing may suffice.

 Streaming Architecture for ML Inference

 Apache Kafka serves as the central nervous system for streaming ML inference.
 Input events (transactions, clicks, sensor readings) flow into Kafka topics.
 Inference services consume these events, apply ML models, and publish predictions to output topics.
 This decoupled architecture allows independent scaling of data ingestion, model serving, and downstream applications.
+Modern Kafka deployments (2025) use KRaft mode for simplified operations and improved performance, see Understanding KRaft Mode in Kafka for details on the latest architecture.

 Data quality matters enormously in streaming contexts.
 Schema validation ensures events match expected formats before inference.
 Tools like Conduktor can validate schemas, monitor data quality, and alert on anomalies in Kafka streams, preventing corrupted data from reaching ML models and producing unreliable predictions.
+For schema management best practices, see Schema Registry and Schema Management.
+To understand the relationship between data quality and observability, see Data Quality vs Data Observability: Key Differences.

 Implementation Patterns and Frameworks